uxlfoundation/oneAPI-spec/source/elements/oneDPL/source/parallel_api/parallel_range_api.rst

 - Output data sequences are defined as ranges, not iterators.
 - Both input and output ranges must support random access.
 - For a given algorithm, at least one of the input ranges as well as the output range must be bounded.
+- For algorithms with bounded output ranges, processing may not need to go over all the input data.
+In that case, the returned value usually contains iterators pointing to the positions past the last processed elements.
 - ``for_each`` does not return its function object.

 Except for these differences, the signatures of parallel range algorithms correspond to the working draft